Medical Doctorate Thesis

 YJBM is an internationally-distributed, rigorously peer-reviewed and PubMed-indexed journal that has a long history of publishing landmark articles including pieces from philosophers, statesmen, scientists, and physicians such as Harvey Cushing, Ernst Cassirer, Rene Dubos, Edward Kennedy, Donald Seldin, Franklin Epstein, Jack Strominger, Dorothy Horstmann, Ira Mellman, John R. Paul, and Albert Sabin.

 YJBM is an open-access Journal dedicated to the publication of original research articles, scientific reviews, articles on medical history, personal perspectives on medicine, educational scholarship, policy analyses, case reports, and symposia related to biology and medicine.
 The Journal is published quarterly and aims to publish articles of interest to both physicians and scientists.
-Our Editorial Board is composed of a unique mix of medical students, nursing students, PA students, and graduate students from nearly all of the tracks in the biological and biomedical sciences.
+It's Editorial Board is composed of a unique mix of medical students, nursing students, PA students, and graduate students from nearly all of the tracks in the biological and biomedical sciences.